-We Belong Together is a campaign of the National Domestic Workers Alliance and the National Asian Pacific American Women's Forum, with the participation of women’s organizations, immigrant rights groups, children, and families across the country.
+We Belong Together is a campaign of the National Domestic Workers Alliance with the participation of women’s organizations, immigrant rights groups, children, and families across the country.

 Our current immigration system is not working for people born in the United States or for people born abroad.
-Any meaningful reform of our immigration system must include a fair and generous process that ensures that immigrant women have the opportunity to take care of themselves and their families, and bring their numerous contributions and talents to strengthen the United States of America.
-Specifically, immigration reform must:
+We need an immigration system that respects the dignity of all women, ensures that immigrant women have the opportunity to take care of themselves and their families, and allows them to bring their numerous contributions and talents to strengthen the United States of America.

 - Create a broad and clear roadmap to citizenship for all members of the undocumented community.

 - Keep families together and ensure due process.